 “When I was a kid General Electric was in my backyard.
 They were experimenting with man-made lightning and I went to the building where they were doing the test.
 When I saw it for the first time I knew what I was looking for – that mystery event of discovery between science and creativity…” —Tom Patti

-Honored in 2012 as a Pratt Icon, Tom Patti has received international attention for a body of work comprising visionary architectural systems—both small scale sculptural glass works and large scale public commissions.
+Honored as a Pratt Icon, Tom Patti has received international attention for a body of work comprising visionary architectural systems—both small scale sculptural glass works and large scale public commissions.
 Exhibited and published internationally, his work is included in the permanent collections of the Museum of Modern Art, the Metropolitan Museum of Art, the National Museum of American Art in Washington D.C., the Victoria and Albert Museum in London, the Louvre in Paris, and others worldwide.
-An artist, designer, and materials scientist, Patti has received numerous awards for his work on projects using high performance glass and plastics, collaborating with such architects and engineers as Cesar Pelli, Graham Gund, FX Fowle, Arquitectonica and Buro Happold; and has served as technical consultant on glass design for Corning, Owens Corning, PPG, Solutia, and Israel Berger & Associates.
+An artist, designer, and materials innovator, Patti has received numerous awards for his work on projects using high performance glass and plastics, collaborating with such architects and engineers as Cesar Pelli, Graham Gund, FX Fowle, Arquitectonica and Buro Happold; and has served as technical consultant on glass design for Corning, Owens Corning, PPG, Pilkington and Tesla.